 Connie on your Asian veggie patch

-[On this page, Connie Cao discusses some of her favourite Asian veggies that you can grow during the summer.
+[Connie Cao discusses some of her favourite Asian veggies.
+She grows all of these plants in her backyard, many in pots, and the focus is on small urban gardens.
 The material is in celebration of her new (2024) book, Your Asian Veggie Patch, which you can buy online.
+The book includes easy-to-cook recipes as well as growing guides, so is useful even if you don’t grow your own veggies.

-Connie is an urban permaculture gardener, homesteader, photographer and digital content creator.
+Connie is a local, urban permaculture gardener, homesteader, photographer and digital content creator.
 Go to her website.
 Go to her Instagram page.]

 Amaranth greens